Thaler: Switzerland

-The Thirteen Cantons of the Old Swiss Confederacy and their Associates each minted their own coins, with most larger silver coins conforming to established German or French standards.
+The Thirteen Cantons of the Old Swiss Confederacy and their Associates each minted its own coins, with most larger silver coins conforming to established German or French standards.
 Thaler and half thaler coins were minted by the cities of Zürich (1512), Bern, Lucerne, Zug, Basel, Fribourg, Solothurn, Schaffhausen, St. Gallen and Geneva.

-The Reformed cities began to represent "city views" on the obverse of their thalers, as they did not have the option to represent either patron saint or ruling princes.
+The Reformed cities began to represent "city views" on the obverse of their thalers, as they did not have the option to represent either patron saints or ruling princes.
 The first city view thaler of Zürich was minted in 1651 (the so-called Vögelitaler).

-By the 18th century, Bern and many Western Swiss cantons adopted the French écu or laubthaler of 26.7 g fine silver as its most widely used thaler, valued at 4 livres (francs) or 40 batzen of Bern.
-In 1798 this system was adopted by the Helvetic Confederation with the first Swiss franc equal to 1/4th an écu.
+By the 18th century, Bern and many Western Swiss cantons adopted the French écu, or laubthaler, of 26.7 g fine silver as its most widely used thaler, valued at four livres (francs) or 40 batzen of Bern.
+In 1798 this system was adopted by the Helvetic Confederation, with the first Swiss franc equal to 1/4 écu.

 Eventual transition to this first new Swiss franc stalled in the 19th century while public preference shifted to the South German Kronenthaler of 25.71 g fine silver, valued at 3.9 francs or 39 batzen.
-In 1850 Switzerland established the modern-day Swiss franc at par with the French franc, with 40 Swiss francs exchanged for 7 kronenthaler.
+In 1850 Switzerland established the modern-day Swiss franc at par with the French franc, with 40 Swiss francs exchanged for seven kronenthaler.
 The five-franc coin of 25.0 g, 90% fine silver became the coin with the closest value to the different historical thalers.